ericwj/PsSecDrv/README.md

 # How to install SECDRV.sys to play games
-Microsoft does provide a way to re-enable SECDRV.
+Microsoft does provide a way to enable `SECDRV` on 64-bit Windows.

 * Install a game that brings (a recent version of) `SECDRV.sys`.
 * Start the game.
 It should prompt for elevation.
 Elevate.
 It won't work, but you have to do it once.